henrivain/MekUpdater/README.md

-// Start update configuration using fluent api var update = UpdateBuilder.Create("matikkaeditorinkaantaja", "MekUpdater") // create using repository info (repository owner github username and repository name)
+// Start update configuration using fluent api var update = UpdateBuilder .Create("matikkaeditorinkaantaja", "MekUpdater") // create using repository info (repository owner github username and repository name)
-                          .DownloadZipTo(zipPath)                          // define where update zip file from github will be downloaded
-                          .UsingExtractionFolder(extractionPath)           // define where files above will be extracted
+   .DownloadZipTo(zipPath)                          // define where update zip file from github will be downloaded .UsingExtractionFolder(extractionPath)           // define where files above will be extracted
-                          //.AddLogger(logger)                             // add logger to follow update progression .RunUpdate()                                     // Run update if conditions
-                          .IfNotPreview()                                  // run if newest available update is not preview .IfVersionBiggerThan(new VersionTag("v1.0.7"))   // run if update version tag is bigger than (must be format vX.X.X) othervise you must check version some other way
+   //.AddLogger(logger)                             // add logger to follow update progression .RunUpdate()                                     // Run update if conditions .IfNotPreview()                                  // run if newest available update is not preview .IfVersionBiggerThan(new VersionTag("v1.0.7"))   // run if update version tag is bigger than (must be format vX.X.X) othervise you must check version some other way
-                          .StartsSetup()                                   // Start setup argument
-                          .IsTrue()                                        // argument value
-                          .TidiesUpIsTrue()                                // remove used cache files
-                          .Build();                                        // build update
+   .StartsSetup()                                   // Start setup argument .IsTrue()                                        // argument value .TidiesUpIsTrue()                                // remove used cache files .Build();                                        // build update

 var result = await update.RunDefaultUpdaterAsync();                        // run update with defined parameters